stellentus/cartpoles/README.md

 Cartpole agents and environments for real-world RL.

+## Running Experiments

+1. `go build cmd/experiment/main.go` This provides a slight speedup over using `go run` in the next step (about 3 seconds per run).
+2. `time parallel './main -config "config/esarsa.json" -run' ::: {1..60}` This runs 60 experiments in parallel.
+They'll all use the default `sweep=0`, but a different run number.
+Note this uses GNU Parallel.
+3. Change `config/esarsa.json` to a different config as necessary.
+(As much as possible it's good to run experiments based on versions of a config that have been committed.
+Then we have a history and can re-run previous versions.)

 ## Plotting with Jupyter

 1. Make sure you're in the virtualenv: `source env/bin/activate`.